 Doctor of Education in Literacy Faculty

-Dr. Layne, Program Director
+Dr. Layne, Program Chair

 Dr. Steven L. Layne is a highly-acclaimed children's book author, international literacy consultant, motivational speaker, and featured author at schools, institutes, and conferences throughout the world.
 Dr. Layne teaches children's and young adult literature at Judson and also serves as director of the Master of Education in Literacy Program.
 Dr. Layne’s research interests include the affective domain, adolescent literacy, and oral language development and usage.
 Full Profile

-Dr. Stewart-Wells, Program Director
+Dr. Stewart-Wells, Program Chair

 Dr. A. Gillian Stewart-Wells is a former middle/high school English teacher and administrator who sought to implement reading and writing across the curriculum.
 She has worked at a variety of high schools and universities in six different states.
 Although in her 17th year teaching at the university level, she maintains a frequent presence in K – 12 schools in order to keep her practice relevant to today's teachers.
 Dr. Wells’ research interests include social equity, teacher efficacy, and faculty development in higher education.
 Full Profile